NBME Self-Assessment Frequently Asked Questions

 In October 2020, USMLE increased the number of communication skills questions on the Step 1 exam.
 As such, all NBME CBSSA (Comprehensive Basic Science) forms will increase the number of communication skills assessment questions starting February 3, 2021.

-The total number of questions per subject examination will remain the same.
+The total number of clinical science subject exam questions per subject examination will remain the same.

 2021 Changes to CCSSA NBME Self-Assessments

 As a result of November 2020 changes to USMLE Step 2 CK to include more questions regarding professionalism, patient safety, and legal/ethics issues, CCSSA NBME self-assessments will be updated to reflect USMLE changes.

 What makes NBME practice exams so invaluable?